K-Means Clustering Animation Reflections

 The first animation shows how the starting position of centroids can strongly affect the early clustering process.
 Even if the initial placement is poor, the algorithm gradually improves the grouping by repeatedly reassigning points and moving centroids.

-In regards to the second animation via “I’ll choose” and “Uniform Points”, it highlights that k-means will still create clusters even when the data may not contain meaningful natural groups.
-This is because concretely the algorithm is based on distance optimisation, and does not take real-world meaning / context into account.
+The “I’ll choose” and “Uniform Points” options in the second animation show that k-means will still create clusters even when the data may not contain meaningful natural groups.
+This happens because the algorithm optimises distance and has no understanding of real-world meaning or context.
 It works best when clusters are relatively compact and well separated, but it can be misleading with uniform, irregular, overlapping, or high-dimensional datasets.

-Ethically, if clustering is used to segment people, such as customers, students, patients, or job applicants, the chosen value of k, dataset features, and assumptions behind the model need to be justified.
-Otherwise, the algorithm may create artificial categories, which can lead to biased, unfair, or poorly explained decisions.
+From an ethical perspective, if clustering is used to segment people, such as customers, students, patients, or job applicants, the chosen value of k, dataset features, and assumptions behind the model need to be justified.
+Otherwise, the algorithm may create artificial categories and lead to decisions that are biased, unfair, or difficult to explain.